Do You Pay Taxes on a Life Insurance Payout?

 - Taking out a policy on a business owner to secure a loan

-In other words, $320,000 would be need to be paid to the IRS to by your beneficiaries to keep your estate whole.
+In other words, $832,000 would need to be paid to the IRS to by your beneficiaries to keep your estate intact.

 Another Note: Just because an estate is not subject to federal estate tax, doesn't mean it won't owe estate tax at the "state" level.
 Some states have exemption limits as low as only $1 million.